 2. Crops stacked within 6 feet of reach

-The second system utilizes working platforms and scaffolding to elevate the worker less then 6’ off the ground.
+The second system utilizes working platforms and scaffolding to elevate the worker less than 6’ off the ground.
 This system utilizes more vertical space yet does not require large ladders and lifts.
 Often employees are more comfortable working at this height as well as it being generally safer.

 3. Crops that are 10 plus feet